w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 Still today, this is one of the most important steps for many companies:

-- «Data is the new oil of the Digital Economy»
+- 'Data is the new oil of the Digital Economy'
 - Indeed, there are several disciplines focusing on data (Data Science, Data Mining, Big data, ...)
 - However, acquiring data is a time-consuming, investment and knowledge-intensive process
 - In Europe (but now in many areas of the world), there can be problems related to privacy